caffeine-suite/caffeine-script/README.md

 Further, JavaScript has many dangerous holes in its semantics which can introduce subtle, hard to find bugs.
 They include [accidental globals](https://github.com/caffeine-suite/caffeine-script/wiki/Globals), [weakly-typed truth](https://github.com/caffeine-suite/caffeine-script/wiki/Caffeine-Truth), [weakly-typed equality](https://github.com/caffeine-suite/caffeine-script/wiki/Equality) and other [weakly-typed operators](https://github.com/caffeine-suite/caffeine-script/wiki/Operator-Overloading).
 Thankfully, the core JavaScript semantics are good, and these auxiliary semantics can be partially or fully fixed without changing JavaScript.

 CaffeineScript's goal is to maximize productivity for JavaScript-based projects.
-It does this primarily by minimizing syntax and patching the holes in JavaScript's semantics.
+It does this primarily by minimizing syntax and patching the holes in JavaScript's [semantics](https://github.com/caffeine-suite/caffeine-script/wiki/Semantics).

 ### Less Code is Better Code
 I believe less is more.
 My fundamental guiding principle for programming is "write less code" (WLC).
 Less code means less to read, less to change and, of course, less to write in the first place.
 Most software engineering principles boil down to WLC: [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), [KISS](https://en.wikipedia.org/wiki/KISS_principle), [ZEN (YAGNI)](http://www.essenceandartifact.com/2016/02/yagni-and-building-in-house-frameworks.html).

-> Full blog post on [Write Less Code](http://www.essenceandartifact.com/2016/06/write-less-code.html)
+* My blog post on [Writing Less Code](http://www.essenceandartifact.com/2016/06/write-less-code.html)
+* CaffeineScript requires 60/90% less code than JavaScript and 10/90% less code than CoffeeScript (average/[module-specific-code](https://github.com/caffeine-suite/caffeine-script/wiki/Streamlined-Modules) respectively).
+Examples below.

 If you love concise, bracket-less languages, I've got a beautifully designed one for you.